Skip to main content

 Fact: People seeking asylum make up a small fraction of UK immigration.

-In 2023, they accounted for just 7% of all people migrating to the UK.
+In 2024, they accounted for just 10% of all people migrating to the UK, while people migrating to the UK through humanitarian resettlement schemes made up another 5%.
 Language like “invasion” fuels fear and hostility toward vulnerable people seeking safety.

 Myth 2: “Asylum seekers and refugees are illegal.”